tomatensaus/DeyeSolarDesktop/README.md

 If you are new to home assistant then the DeyeSolarDesktop Home Assistant backup is a quick and sure way to get your solar monitoring up and running.
 Initially this will be very focussed on the South African market where power outages are common occurences.

-This desktop was built to proved plug and play integration with the smartDeyeDongle which can be purchased seperately (available towards end of June 2023)
+This desktop was built to proved plug and play integration with the smartDeyeDongle which can be purchased seperately (available towards end of June 2023).
+But you can still use this desktop without the smartDeyeDongle (Details below).
 The smartDeyeDongle contains all the decoding logic for the inverter and will give you a seamless integration into Home Assistant

 Compatible hardware: This desktop was built for Deye inverters (which includes all the rebranded inverters Sunsynk/Sol-Ark etc).
 First relase is focussed on 5/8 KW single phase inverters.